-Trojan Win32/Tiggre!rfn removal instructions
+Trojan Win32/Tiggre!rfn virus removal guide

 What is Trojan Win32/Tiggre!rfn?

 Trojan Win32/Tiggre!rfn is high-risk malware designed to perform a number of malicious tasks on victims' computers.
 It is also known as "Trojan.GenericKD.12694003" (by BitDefender) and "W32/Autoit.CGO!tr" (by Fortinet).
 Trojan Win32/Tiggre!rfn is distributed in various ways, including spam emails (malicious attachments), fake Adobe Flash Player updaters, malicious websites, chain infections, and even Facebook messages.